Ann Leckie: Imperial Radch trilogy

 Leckie's debut novel Ancillary Justice, the first book of the Imperial Radch space opera trilogy, was published to critical acclaim in October 2013 and won all of the principal English-language science fiction awards (see Ann Leckie#Awards and nominations).
 It follows Breq, the sole survivor of a starship destroyed by treachery and vessel of that ship's artificial consciousness, as she attempts to avenge herself on the ruler of her empire.

 The sequel, Ancillary Sword, was published in October 2014, and the conclusion, Ancillary Mercy, was published in October 2015.
 "Night's Slow Poison" (2014) and "She Commands Me and I Obey" (2014) are short stories set in the same universe.

 Other novels

 In 2015, Orbit Books purchased two additional novels from Leckie.
 The first, Provenance (published on 3 October 2017), is set in the Imperial Radch universe.
 The second was to have been an unrelated science fiction novel.
 In April 2018, Orbit announced that Leckie's first fantasy novel, The Raven Tower, would be published in early 2019.
+Another standalone novel set in the Imperial Radch universe entitled Translation State was published on June 6, 2023.